Bjeaurn/presentations/src/2020/how-we-automated-our-angular-updates/how-we-automated-our-angular-updates.md

 Keeps us focussed on our job<!-- .element: class="fragment fade-in-then-semi-out" -->

-Makes a bot actively remind us<!-- .element: class="fragment fade-in-then-semi-out" -->
+Active reminders<!-- .element: class="fragment fade-in-then-semi-out" -->

 Cause we can!<!-- .element: class="fragment" -->

 Note: Why would you want to automate this in the first place?
-So we don't have to think about it, have to spend less time doing it and in the end cause the Angular CLI enables us to automate it!
+So we don't have to think about it, when we receive active reminder.
+We have to spend less time doing it and in the end cause the Angular CLI enables us to automate it!

 ----